 OUR STORAGE UNIT.

-first 3 weeks of class July 16 - August 2 will be 4 days each week, Mondays through Thursdays 7:00am to 1:00pm at
+CLASSES WILL BE July 9 - August 1 will be 3 days each week, Tuesdays through Thursdays 7:00am to 1:00pm at

-Adult and Youth Leaders are needed during the first three weeks July 13
+Adult and Youth Leaders are needed July 7

 Assistant Youth Leaders in each classroom of 10 students.
 DISD background check is required for all volunteers.